Vision Zero for Youth U.S. Leadership Award

 • Accessible infrastructure improvements to calm traffic, improve crossings, and/or provide safe spaces for youth walking, biking, or rolling.

-• Establishment of policies that benefit youth pedestrians or bicyclists such as a neighborhood traffic calming program, prioritized list of schools for improvements or something else.
+• Establishment of policies that benefit youth pedestrians or bicyclists such as a neighborhood traffic calming program, prioritized list of schools for improvements, school zone camera program or something else.

 • Evidence of progress (such as reductions in deaths and severe injuries; reduction in vehicle speeds; increases in walking and biking; implementation of proven safety countermeasures).

-• Adopted Vision Zero or other plan(s) with strategies beyond education that target safety issues for children and youth.
+• Adopted Vision Zero, Safety Action plan or other plan(s) that targets safety issues for children and youth with strategies beyond education.

 Community Involvement – 10 points

-• Partnerships with community groups, potentially including school districts, other city departments, local organizations, community members, elected officials, youth groups and advocates.
+• Partnerships with school districts, other departments within the same agency, State departments of transportation, local organizations, community members, elected officials, youth groups and advocates.

 • Evidence of neighborhood involvement (such as work with the community to create support for traffic calming measures that began with a focus on child pedestrians and/or bicyclists).